Reader Holidays - Scottish Highland Railways from Hillingdon Times

 Visit the heart of the Highlands to enjoy three spectacular train journeys.
 Ride the famous West Highland Line from Fort William to Mallaig, take a trip on the charming Strathspey Steam Railway and enjoy a breathtaking run from Inverness to the Kyle of Lochalsh.

-- Coach travel in Scotland
+- Comfortable coach travel and transfers in Scotland

 Single rooms are available for a supplement